Let’s face it: With crazy student loans and long training times, medical school simply isn’t for everyone.

 Billing and coding specialists earn a median pay of about $40,000.

-8. MRI Technologists
+8. Neurodiagnostic Technologists

 You’ll encounter phlebotomy every time you need to get blood taken.
 Phlebotomists take blood samples for testing and transfusions, assist patients, and handle samples.

-This is one of the fastest routes into healthcare careers (certification can take from a few weeks to a few months) and can get you work in hospitals, laboratories, private practices, and mobile healthcare services.
+This is one of the fastest routes into healthcare careers (certification can take from a few weeks to a few months) and can get you to work in hospitals, laboratories, private practices, and mobile healthcare services.

 The average phlebotomist earned $34,000 in 2018.